laserpants/elm-recipes/README.md

             { ...
             }

+   In the following steps, we will use the name `MyResource` to refer to this type.
 It is usually a better choice to place this record in a serparate module, e.g., `Data.MyResource`.

 3. Add a constructor to your `Msg` type with a single field of type `Api.Msg MyResource`: